- Submitted by Mubeen

-Sweet Pidi Kozhukattai (also known as vella kozhukattai or inipu kozhukattai) is one of a traidtional kozhukattai varieties that is the simplest to make.
+Sweet Pidi Kolukattai (also known as Vella Kozhukattai or Inipu Kozhukattai) is one of a traditional South Indian dumpling varieties that is the simplest to make.
 My grand mother often used to make these for breakfast or for evening snack.
-It is also made during Vinayaga Chaturthi.
+It is also made during Vinayaga Chaturthi festival by Hindus.
 As the name indicates, these kozhukattais are shaped with the grip of hands (pidi) which gives the distinct shape and the finger marks.

-For all those who haven't tried making kozhukattai before, you can start with this one.
+For all those who haven't tried making kozhukattai before, you can start with pidi kozhukattai as it is the simplest.
 It cannot go wrong.
-It is nothing but rice dumplings made with some moong dal and grated coconut and sweetened with jaggery.
-You can make the store bought rice flour or kozhukattai flour or idiyappam flour.
+It is nothing but rice dumplings made with rice flour, moong dal, grated coconut and sweetened with jaggery.
+You can make using store bought rice flour or kozhukattai maavu or idiyappam flour.
 Traditionally in Tamil nadu, it is made with just coconut.
 In our native place it is a practice to add some moong dal also.
 Its a perfect healthy snack for kids since it is steamed.
 It is also gluten free and dairy free.

 - Rice flour - 1 cup